-7.18 Resource Rooms
+7.18 Resource Room

-The main Resource Room is located on the first floor and is for use by all students.
-The MFA resource room is located off the green room and is accessible only to MFA students.
-The main Resource Room is the student computer room and library space for the building.
+The Resource Room is located on the first floor and is for use by all students. acting as the student computer room and library space for the building.

-It is a quiet workspace where talking and other noise should be kept to minimum.
+It is a quiet workspace where talking and other noise should be kept to a minimum.
 Please respect your fellow students when working in the Resource Room and avoid causing a distraction.
 Computer use should be prioritised for academic work only.
 Please log out of computers when you are finished using them.